MicrosoftDocs/power-automate-docs/articles/email-troubleshooting.md

   - enduser
 ---

-# Troubleshoot common issues with Microsoft 365 Outlook email
+# Troubleshoot common issues with email in flows

 ## Known limitations